carterd/BTSpecializedDisplay/documents/UserGuide.md

-If the user wishes to return to the main functional areas they should hold [SELECT] for about a second, and release and the display should disconnect from the e-bike and the display returned to navigating the four main functional areas.
+If the user wishes to return to the main functional areas they should hold [SELECT] for about a second, and release and the display should disconnect from the e-bike and the display returned to navigating the three main functional areas.

 ### Configuring the Display